openscilab/memor/README.md

 ### Prompt Templates

+#### Preset Templates

 Memor provides a variety of pre-defined prompt templates to control how prompts and responses are rendered.
 Each template is prefixed by an optional instruction string and includes variations for different formatting styles.
 Following are different variants of parameters:

 | **Instruction Name** | **Description** |
 |---------------|----------|